com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 **Figure 4:** This pairing visulaization shows which types of food are recommended to be consumed with specific types of coffee, based on the origin/flavour of the coffee.
 The figure is structured in three columns, each of which corresponds to 'coffee origin', 'food', and 'flavor type'.
 The graph is interactive, allowing users to click on any bubble to establish connections with other relevant bubbles, represented by lines of the same color.
 Non-activating lines will be displayed in gray.
 Additionally, detailed and well-designed contents related to each bubble will be available upon clicking, offering users relevant information.

 ### Exploratory Data Analysis
+In the section [Conda enviroment for EDA](#installation) you can find instructions to install conda environment to run our python notebooks with EDA.
 #### Kofio dataset analysis

 We will be using the Kofio dataset we scraped to create visualizations (Figure 2,3,4) about the typical coffee products.
 Detailed analysis can be found in the jupyter_notebook [kofio analysis](https://github.com/com-480-data-visualization/project-2023-kingdom_of_kaffa/blob/master/dataset_analysis/kofio_da.ipynb)